ministryofjustice/hmpps-hub/src/readme.txt

 Request an individual username and password from a Sitecore administrator in the project team

 ----------------------------

 FE BUILD

 Open cmd as admin in c:\working_git\HMPPS-CMS\

-Run this commands in order:
+Run these commands in order:

 npm install yarn

 yarn install

 yarn dev

 yarn build